 (Arthur and John exit DSL.
 Watching Arthur and John exit, Evelyn removes her gardening gloves.
-She then picks up her pruning shears, clips one final branch, and exits SL.
-Arthur and John enter the house USL.
+She then picks up her pruning shears, clips one final branch, and exits DSL.
+Arthur and John enter the house USL and cross from the foyer into the drawing room.
 Arthur deposits his suitcase on the staircase landing.)